 It feels contradictory to hope that a patient has the diagnosis you suspect, particularly if it is serious, but as a medical student and if you get it right, it also feels reassuring to have proof that you do (sometimes) ‘know your stuff’.

 Dr Helpful decided Mr A needed an ABG (arterial blood gas test).
 It involves taking blood by inserting a needle into the radial artery in the wrist, is quite painful and can be hit and miss.
 I’ve performed a few ABG’s before, but it needs practice and I was hoping to be given the chance so I was disappointed that Dr Helpful decided to do it.

 “Sharp scratch coming up” explained Dr Helpful.

-As the needle pierced Mr A’s skin, he suddenly reacted by jolting his hand back, knocking the needle out of his own wrist and a split second later into the glove of Dr Helpful.
+As the needle pierced Mr A’s skin, he suddenly reacted by jolting his hand back, knocking the needle out of his own wrist and a split second later into Dr Helpful’s glove.
 Our eyes met over our face masks, a look which said “Oh F&*k!”
 We both knew the implications.
 Ripping off the glove, there was a superficial but visible needlestick puncture in the skin of the thumb.

 We scrambled outside, Dr Helpful went to deal with the needlestick and I carried on with my list of tasks.
 The electronic records showed that whoever admitted Mr A had correctly sent his blood to be tested for HIV, Hepatitis and other blood-borne diseases already.
 The results were not yet on the system although due anytime.
 I continued to check in the morning.
-I’m sure Dr Helpful did too, but still the results were not yet back.
 At lunchtime I spotted Dr Helpful at the other end of the ward.
-Before I’d got to within speaking distance, the patient’s HIV & hepatitis status was obvious.
+Before I’d got to within speaking distance, the patient’s HIV & hepatitis status were obvious.